SuelyBarreto/AWSchool-React/README.md

 ### Wave 4

-- React Deployment on S3
+- React Deployment on AWS S3

 ## Notes

-- API Gateway Bug
+- AWS API Gateway Bug

 Model failure shows error about CORS.
 I was getting an error saying the API call was blocked because of CORS, but it turns out it was a failure of my post request body to match the model defined in the API Gateway ( I was passing an empty string and it expected a Boolean).
 I spent a day debugging CORS and the problem was in my request body.